 In 1984, Mike was diagnosed with leukemia.
 While ill, he continued to work to complete his final report on Killer Whales and was able to see it in print shortly before he died at the age of 51 on the evening of October 18, 1990.
 Mike is survived by his ex-wife Silke, a daughter Michelle, a son Colin who died in 2009, two sisters Carol & Pamela and his parents, Andy who passed away in 2003 & Irene who died in 1993.
 As his ashes were scattered in Johnstone Strait, a remembrance of the funeral was attendees and the press both noting that more than thirty Killer Whales appeared in the waters of Johnstone Strait in time for the ceremony.
 The Robson Bight Ecological Reserve in Johnstone Strait which was designated as a Killer Whale sanctuary in 1982, was renamed by the Canadian Government as the “Robson Bight-Michael Bigg Ecological Reserve”.
 The reserve includes one of the few “rubbing beaches” in the world where Killer Whales gather to rub against smooth underwater pebbles.
 A female resident Killer Whale born shortly before Dr. Bigg’s death in 1990, is unofficially named “M.B.” her official designation is G-46.
 Additionally, the Whale Museum in Friday Harbor, WA dedicated the name “Mike” to the resident Killer Whale J-26.

-A funny story about Mike was told by his life-long friend Dr. Barry Jones: “Mike borrowed my brand new convertible in 1965 and used it to transport a live & quite large Harbor Seal in the back seat over to Vancouver Island by ferry from Vancouver.
+A funny story about Mike was told to me by his life-long friend Dr. Barry Jones: “Mike borrowed my brand new convertible in 1965 and used it to transport a live & quite large Harbor Seal in the back seat over to Vancouver Island by ferry from Vancouver.
 I never did get my car totally cleaned, but it wasn’t a big deal either.
 Mike is never forgotten in my life.
 He was my best friend, we were the same age, went to UBC together and traveled the world together.
 When I celebrate my birthday, I also celebrate his.”

 Mike’s ex-wife Silke reflected upon her years with him on Facebook: “He was my “Bigg” love and a wonderful father to Michelle and Colin.
 Would you believe we met around the procuring of the going price of seal skins ?
 True and unbeknownst to most, we were a team in the early Killer Whale census project.
 As my new husband, he came with a dowry of 18 Gerbils would you believe and the honeymoon destinations?
 Well, those are comedic tales of the first order!
 Never mind all the other wildlife that joined our marriage from time to time and I’m not talking about the children!
 Stories that are just too unbelievably funny.
 You had to be there!
 Sense of humor required and scientists are not necessarily dull and boring folks.
 Some of you will remember and memories is what this is all about, right?”